mjstrasser/mjstrasser.github.io/_drafts/using-sleuth-trace-id.md

 `Span#traceIdString()` returns the trace ID in the same hexadecimal format used in the log messages.

-The controller that handles the HTTP POST to start the workflow injects this service and calls `breadcrumb.getBreadcrumb()` to get the current trace ID string.
+The controller that handles the request to start the workflow injects this service and calls `breadcrumb.getBreadcrumb()` to get the current trace ID string.